suhiymof/CloneBot_Heroku/README.md

-<h1 align="center">✪ CloneBot - Heroku/Railway/Qovery/Clever-Cloud/Scalingo/Okteto Version ❅<br></h1>
+<h1 align="center">✪ CloneRot - Heroku/Railway/Qovery/Clever-Cloud/Scalingo/Okteto Version ❅<br></h1>

 <br />

-<p align="center">CloneBot is a telegram bot that allows you to copy folder/team drive to team drives.
+<p align="center">CloneRot is a telegram bot that allows you to copy folder/team drive to team drives.
 One of the main advantage of this bot is that you can host it to Heroku for free.<p/>

 <!-- > ## A simple bot to copy and duplicate team drives -->
 <p align="center">